maxbates/cogeneration/doc/esm.md

         - [ ] important to embed `cat_t`?

 - [ ] Pass these merged representations to sequence prediction net

+- [x] dummy model for testing in registry
+    - [ ] enable in test suite setup

 - [ ] Update checkpointing
     - include in checkpoint?